 The @ Ravenna

-This boat shape was common among the earliest Ravennas, and it is maybe in these early boat shapes - often with semi-figurative motifs, a clear base, a matching rim, and a double layer of glass plates - that the Ravenna reaches its highest level.
-When I - in my book - talk about the best Ravennas combining technique and artistry to reach world-class, this is the sort of object I am referring to.
-In later Ravennas the colour-powder was often forgotten or seen as an unnecessary nuisance.
-In the early Ravennas however, the colour-powder was an important ingredient, and this very early Ravenna illustrates this very well.
-Having the rim in a different color than the background, particularly in the same color as the motif, was not unusual for the early Ravennas.
-We all know that Sven Palmqvist was a great technician - that he allegedly invented Ravenna, Kraka, Fuga, Selena, etc. - but few, if any had realized that, as this piece proves, he was thinking about inventing the internet.
+This boat shape was typical among the earliest Ravennas, and it is perhaps in these early designs—often featuring semi-figurative motifs, a clear base, a matching rim, and a double layer of glass plates—that Ravenna reaches its highest level.
+When I discuss the best Ravennas in my book, which combine technique and artistry to achieve world-class status, this is the type of object I am referring to.
+In later Ravennas, the colour powder was often overlooked or considered an unnecessary nuisance.
+However, in the early Ravennas, the colour powder was a crucial ingredient, and this very early Ravenna illustrates this point well.
+Having the rim in a different colour from the background, especially when it matched the motif, was common for the early Ravennas.
+We all know that Sven Palmqvist was a great technician—allegedly the inventor of Ravenna, Kraka, Fuga, Selena, and others—but few, if any, realized that, as this piece demonstrates, he was contemplating the invention of the internet.
 More

 vas3